-- The educational unit administrator shall produce a thoughtful, balanced and comprehensive evaluation of the candidate's record, informed by the letters from outside reviewers and unit faculty and guided by the unit's statements on evidences, when those statements are required for inclusion in a dossier.
-The educational unit administrator's letter shall also address, where appropriate, the following matters: The significance of the candidate's DOE in judging the quality and quantity of the individual's record of accomplishment in each area of assignment; - Split views for and against promotion and/or tenure, as reflected in the letters submitted by the unit faculty; or, - The evidences that speak to excellence within the candidate's interdisciplinary area for those individuals whose work is highly interdisciplinary or transdisciplinary.
+The educational unit administrator shall produce a thoughtful, balanced and comprehensive evaluation of the candidate's record, informed by the letters from outside reviewers and unit faculty and guided by the unit's statements on evidences.
+The educational unit administrator's letter shall also address, where appropriate, the following:

+- significance of the candidate's DOE in judging the quality and quantity of the individual's record of accomplishment in each area of assignment; - split views for and against promotion and/or tenure, as reflected in the letters submitted by external evaluators or the unit faculty; - the evidences that speak to excellence within the candidate's interdisciplinary area for those individuals whose work is highly interdisciplinary or transdisciplinary.